Joao-mello-ferrari/e.learning_frontend/README.md

     If thats not enough, next has a beutiful integration with external APIs, such as databases, billing and content systems.
 Thus, to develop with next its nothing but great.
   </li>
 </ul>

-If thats not enough, next has a beutiful integration with external APIs, such as databases, billing and content systems.
-Thus, to develop with next its nothing but great.